lunjoa/mqtt_usb_switch/README.md

 ```
 Edit .env to your parameters:
 ```
-MQTT_SERVER=host.domain # The domain name or IP of the broker host MQTT_PORT=1883
+USB_SWITCH_EXIT_STATUS=on # The status to apply on program exit.
+Possible options: on, off, keep MQTT_SERVER=host.domain # The domain name or IP of the broker host MQTT_PORT=1883
 USB_SWITCH_USER=user # MQTT username